Author: Jarod Bona

 The Supreme Court in Leegin, of course, spoke only about the federal antitrust laws.
 Many states maintain their per se prohibitions in their own antitrust statutes against vertical price-fixing.
 So if you are a national manufacturer, you really need to know state antitrust laws as well.
 For example, under California’s antitrust statute—the Cartwright Act—it appears that resale-price-maintenance agreements may still be per se unlawful (although the California Supreme Court has not definitively addressed it since Leegin).
 By contrast, in Minnesota (go Twins!), where its antitrust statute is interpreted consistently with federal antitrust law, it is unlikely that an RPM agreement is per se illegal under the Minnesota antitrust laws.

-This is an area of great controversy at both the state and federal level.
+This is an area of controversy at both the state and federal level.
 Indeed, after Leegin, there were legislative attempts to restore the per se rule to resale-price maintenance.
 The point is that it is a sensitive area.

 If you are considering such a policy or believe you are harmed by resale-price maintenance, you should call an antitrust attorney.
 This area is an antitrust minefield.
 Many companies go forward without antitrust counsel; that is mistake.